 For many, Italian food is associated with white tablecloths, candles, and maybe a dimly-lit dining room.
 Artipasta has none of that.
 They’re located in a tree-shaded food truck park in South Austin, operating out of a trailer.
 But none of that has stopped them from making some of the best pasta in Austin right now.
 All of the pastas and sauces here are house-made, and there’s a level of attention to detail here that’s rare at any restaurant, let alone a trailer.
 Try the tagliatelle with house meat sauce or the basil pesto with literally any noodle.

 Dining on Olive & June’s patio is probably the closest thing we’ve experienced to eating in an upscale treehouse, with three stories of spacious patio wrapping around a giant 200-year-old oak tree near 35th and MoPac.
-Recently we’ve been enjoying their takeout, but eating pasta surrounded by your large collection of houseplants doesn’t really have the same effect.
-Whether you decide to eat it there (the dining room and patio are currently open for seating), or in your own backyard, we can guarantee you're going to get some incredibly tasty, handmade pasta.
+Except in this treehouse you're going to get some incredibly tasty, handmade pasta.
 Try the linguine alla vongole if you like clams, or get the bucatini if you just like good pasta.